Financial literacy

 Accountants are professionals who handle bookkeeping and manage the financial documents you need to run your business.
 They evaluate financial operations, identify issues, and strategize solutions.
 They also offer guidance on cost reduction, revenue increase, and maximizing profit and cash flow.

 One of an accountant’s main responsibilities is making sure you have enough cash on hand to run your business.
-And while you focus on other aspects of the business, they will help with the nitty gritty financial details that you probably don’t have a sufficient understanding of.
+And while you focus on other aspects of the business, they will help with the nitty-gritty financial details that you probably don’t have a sufficient understanding of.

 Improve inventory management